 You will receive a confirmation email with a receipt of your booking.

-We will send you a digital copy of the event manual prior the race.
+We will then send you a digital copy of the event manual prior the race.

 No, you will pick up your timing chip and race number at the registration desk on race day.

 No, unfortunately we are not insured to allow dogs on the course for this event.

 Yes, headphones are permitted, however it is essential that you remove them for the start of the race and at any road crossings.

-The course will be fully marked with navigation signs and aided by course marshals.
+The course will be fully marked with arrows and orange tape.

-There will be toilets available at the event base and at the first two aid stations on the 50km route.
+There will be toilets available at the event base and aid stations.

 The course is predominately off road on well maintained public footpaths and isn't particularly technical.